terra-money/docs/src/validator/setup.md

 The next following steps are things you can do to help improve your visibility and make yourself known to potential delegators.

+### Set up a Website

+Set up a website so that your delegators can find you.
+We recommend making a custom section for Terra delegators that instructs how to delegate Luna tokens.

 ### Announce on Discord

 Join the [Terra Validators Discord](https://discord.gg/ZHBuKda) channel and introduce yourself!

 ### Submit a Validator Profile

-Get a fancy checkmark next to your name by submitting a [Validator Profile]().
+Get a fancy checkmark next to your name by submitting a [Validator Profile](https://github.com/terra-project/validator-profiles).

 ![validator-profile](/img/screens/validator-check.png)